Col-E/Recaf/CONTRIBUTING.md

 ## Pull Requests

 Before making a pull request make sure that your changes successfully compile and pass the unit tests.
-You can do so by running the following maven command: `mvn clean test`
+You can do so by running the following maven command: `gradlew test`.

+Github's PR system will validate that your changes compile and pass the unit tests as well.

 When creating a pull request please consider the following when filling in the template:

  * Clear and descriptive title
  * A clear description of what changes are included in the pull

 ## Commit messages

 This project follows the [Semantic Versioning](https://semver.org/) specification, which is completely automated through the Continuous Integration and [semantic-release](https://github.com/semantic-release/semantic-release).
 To make this possible, it is crucial to use the [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) in all of your commits, to allow the system to categorize your changes and take appropriate actions.

 ### Examples

 * **feat**: A new feature
 * **fix**: A bug fix
 * **docs**: Documentation only changes